MaxVWDV/TerraClimate-import-MATLAB/README.md

     vpd (Vapor Pressure Deficit, average for month) PDSI (Palmer Drought Severity Index, at end of month)

+The datasets may either be loaded into MATLAB (use terraclimate_fetch) or downloaded directly onto your computer as a geotiff or .csv (terraclimate_write).

-To use, the syntax is the following:
+To load data into MATLAB, the syntax is the following:
 [vals,time] = terraclimate_fetch(lat_bounds,lon_bounds,years,months,var,((averaging)));

+or to download directly to your laptop:

+terraclimate_fetch(folder,filename,lat_bounds,lon_bounds,years,months,var,averaging);

 or for example

 [vals,time] = terraclimate_fetch([50 51.5],[-75.5 -74.5],[2000 2015],[1 12],'ppt','timeseries');

- The above will download a precipitation timeseries from Jan 2000 to Dec 2015, spatially averaged over the region 50 to 51.5 N latitude, -75.5 to -74.5 W longitude.
+ The above will load into your MATLAB workspace a precipitation timeseries from Jan 2000 to Dec 2015, spatially averaged over the region 50 to 51.5 N latitude, -75.5 to -74.5 W longitude.